 This course provides an in-depth review of the Internet, focusing on major technologies and protocols that operate at different layers.
 After a high-level discussion of the Internet and network topologies, we will focus on individual layers, namely Physical and Data Link, Network, Transport, and Application layers.
-This significantly revised approach (Fall 2024) allows students to learn the topics in an order more aligned with network engineering resources and certificate exams.
+This significantly revised approach (Fall 2025) allows students to learn the topics in an order more aligned with network engineering resources and certificate exams.
 In particular, we combine the academic material of the textbook with the hands-on, engineering-oriented content of CompTIA's online textbook/labs, to prepare students for the CompTIA Network+ certification exam as part of this course.
-While CompTIA's online textbook covers all the material required for the Network+ certification, we will cover approximately 50%-60% of that material in this course and use the academic textbook to delve deeper into selected topics to provide our graduates with a deeper understanding of the networking concepts than pure certification topics.
-(Another ~25% of the Network+ material is expected to be covered in the Network Security course in the Spring semester.)
+While CompTIA's online textbook covers all the material required for the Network+ certification, we will cover approximately 60% of that material in this course and use the academic textbook to delve deeper into selected topics to provide our graduates with a deeper understanding of the networking concepts than pure certification topics.

 All protocols and technologies are covered within a holistic framework, emphasizing their impact on network and application performance rather than isolated behaviors.
 Given the widespread deployment and usage of wireless technologies, this course also reviews the specific nature of the wireless medium, focusing on wireless LANs to familiarize students with these concepts.
-Finally, a separate module introduces modern networking concepts such as SDN and NFV, encouraging students to explore these topics further.
 This course is exclusively for students in the Cybersecurity track, providing essential networking knowledge needed to understand network operations and prepare for network security concepts in later courses.